-This week, we bring you another installment in the disturbingly entertaining pantheon of scheming high-school-mom stories: The latest tale involves a homecoming-queen contender, election fraud, and, of course, a scheming high-school mom with an indelible mugshot.
+And now, another installment in the disturbingly entertaining pantheon of scheming high-school-mom stories: This latest tale involves a homecoming-queen contender, election fraud, and, of course, a scheming high-school mom with an indelible mugshot.

 Laura Carroll, an assistant principal at Bellview Elementary School near Pensacola, Florida, allegedly conspired with her 17-year-old daughter, Emily, to help her secure the coveted title of 2020 homecoming queen.
-On Monday, Carroll and her daughter were both arrested on criminal charges by the Florida Department of Law Enforcement.
+In March, Carroll and her daughter were both arrested on criminal charges by the Florida Department of Law Enforcement.
+Now, prosecutors say that Emily — who has since turned 18 — will be tried as an adult.
+Both she and her mother face up to 16 years in prison if convicted on multiple felonies.

 According to the New York Times, Carroll’s school-district login had been used to “gain access to the internal accounts of 372 Tate High [where Emily was a student] students since August.”
 The Times notes that the accounts “include personal information such as students’ grades, medical history and disciplinary records.”
 In October, when the homecoming election was taking place, the school district’s election contractor contacted administrators to flag that more than 100 homecoming election votes had been cast in a short period of time, all from the same IP address.